Board of Directors

 Montréal, QC

-Sebastien Duckett is currently a student at McGill University’s Faculty of Law, where he is completing the joint BCL/JD degree program.
-He is also a Student-at-Law at Osler, Hoskin and Harcourt LLP, a leading national law firm.
-Sebastien holds a bachelor’s degree in music from McGill, where he majored in vocal performance under the tutelage of Brett Polegato and John MacMaster.
-He has sung in numerous ensembles, including the National Youth Choir of Canada, the Ontario Youth Choir, McGill University’s Schulich Singers and the choirs at St. Michael’s Choir School.
+Sebastien Duckett is currently an articling student at Osler, Hoskin and Harcourt LLP, a leading national law firm.
+He graduated from McGill University’s Faculty of Law, where he completed the joint BCL/JD degree program.
+Previously, he completed a bachelor’s degree in music from McGill, majoring in vocal performance under the tutelage of Brett Polegato and John MacMaster.
+Sebastien has sung in numerous ensembles, including the National Youth Choir of Canada, the Ontario Youth Choir, McGill University’s Schulich Singers and the choirs at St. Michael’s Choir School.
 For several years, Sebastien served as a director and officer at Young Voices Toronto, a Toronto-based children’s choir.
 In his time at YVT, he played a pivotal role in the organization’s governance reform, financial planning and pandemic response.

 Tim Cross is a graduate of the Nova Scotia College of Art and Design with a Bachelor of Fine Arts.
-He worked with the Nova Scotia Choral Federation as Program Coordinator from 1987 until 1997 when he assumed his current position as Executive Director.
-Prior to working with the federation he owned and operated the acclaimed Halifax restaurant Café Quelque Chose, worked as a dietetic supervisor at the Halifax Infirmary Hospital and was a qualified fitness instructor with the YMCA.
+In 2024 he retired from the Nova Scotia Choral Federation after 37 years of service.
+He worked with the Nova Scotia Choral Federation as Program Coordinator from 1987 until 1997 and from 1997-2024 as Executive Director.
+Before working with the federation he owned and operated the acclaimed Halifax restaurant Café Quelque Chose, worked as a dietetic supervisor at the Halifax Infirmary Hospital, and was a qualified fitness instructor with the YMCA.

-He has served as a volunteer on committees and boards of several choirs as well as the Nova Scotia Designer Crafts Council, the YMCA, the Family Pride Camping Association, Mocean Dance, and Kinap Community Centre.
-Currently he is a board member and Past President of the Cultural Federations of Nova Scotia and Past President and board member of Halifax Gay Men’s Chorus and Board member of of Unison Choruses Canada.
-He helped host Podium 1998, Podium 2014 and is Co-chair of Unison Festival 2023.
-Tim makes his home in Bedford.
-He has enjoyed singing with a few local community choirs.
-Tim is a founding member and currently sings with Halifax Gay Men’s Chorus.
+He has served as a volunteer on committees and boards of several local choirs as well as the Cultural Federations of Nova Scotia, Nova Scotia Designer Crafts Council, the YMCA, the Family Pride Camping Association, Mocean Dance, and Kinap Community Centre.
+He was the producer of Podium 1998, and Podium 2014, Canada’s national choral festival and conference, and was co-chair of Unison Festival 2023 for Canada’s 2SLGBTQIA+ community.
+Tim is a founding board member and a past president of Halifax Gay Men’s Chorus and a board member of Unison Choruses Canada.

 Staff